jourquin/Nodus/doc/services-workflow.md

 This constrains only mode 3, means 2.
 Other means of mode 3 remain unconstrained unless they also have their own `SERVICELINES.mode,means` entry.

+For constrained combinations, the virtual network is generated per service.
+A real link only receives virtual movement links for services that use that link and whose service means matches the generated means.
+Unconstrained mode/means combinations are generated in the usual free-flow way, with service ID 0.

 ## Services Editor

 Open the services editor from the Project|Edit services menu (or use F3).